-KEY OBSTACLES MANAGING/OVERCOMING OBSTACLES Policy makers did not see child safety Data was used to convince decision makers why the law was needed. as an emergency issue against many Data collection involved the communities themselves.
-Consistent activities were undertaken to make child safety a visible competing priorities for resources.
-Opposition came from certain sectors issue.
-Activities included walks and processions, prime-time media, of the community out of concerns and tagging ministers and influencers on social media.
-Data backed about extra costs, disbelief in the up the messaging that child safety must be addressed urgently.
-Consistent advocacy strategy was applied, and stakeholder-mapping benefits of 30 km/h speed limits, undertaken.
-ASIRT Kenya worked with different ministries so that and the myth that speed reduction they would influence each other.
-Involvement of parent teacher associations, sympathetic members of would cause traffic jams. parliament, and others helped to build a support base.
+- Data was used to convince decision makers why the law was needed.
+Data collection involved the communities themselves. - Consistent activities were undertaken to make child safety a visible issue.
+Activities included walks and processions, prime-time media, and tagging ministers and influencers on social media.
+Data backed up the messaging that child safety must be addressed urgently. - Consistent advocacy strategy was applied, and stakeholder-mapping undertaken.
+ASIRT Kenya worked with different ministries so that they would influence each other. - Involvement of parent teacher associations, sympathetic members of parliament, and others helped to build a support base.